 He took a long walk to Calvary.
 And His voice cried out "Father!
 Forgive them!
 For they don't know what they're doing".

-I may have read until it was over.
+I may have read until it was done.

 But Jesus bled until it was finished.